nseddon/Phishing_versus_Legitimate_Sites/README.md

 * Square = Nick

 ### Third Segment
+* Goal to have completed by 2/6
 * Circle = Nick
 * Triange = Mary
 * Square = Lawrence

 ### Final Project Submission
+* Goal to have completed by 2/9
 * Circle = Mary
 * Triange = Nick
 * Square = Lawrence